-A sequence of well-known link interface IDs, router IDs and link weights (in OSPF or IS-IS) on the path can be used to generate the underlying path sequence.
-However, link-weights are usually non-unique, chosen from a narrow range and may be dynamic (to implement traffic engineering/ adaptive routing), whereas router IDs and link interface IDs are unique identifiers.
+For the underlying path sequence, we could use a sequence of well-known link interface IDs, router IDs and link weights (in OSPF or IS-IS) on the path.
+However, link-weights are usually non-unique, chosen from a narrow range and may be dynamic (to implement traffic engineering/ traffic-sensitive routing), whereas router IDs and link interface IDs are unique identifiers.
 Our canonical choice is the subsequence of all node IDs on the path (generalizes to a sequence of AS numbers in BGP-4).
-Section 3 develops an alternative hash function that is a concatenation of well-known link ID indices at nodes.
+Section III develops an alternative hash function that is a concatenation of well-known link ID indices at nodes.

-2.2 Packet Forwarding
+B. Packet Forwarding

-This section describes the forwarding table structure and forwarding algorithm corresponding to our canonical choice of hash function and path subsequence made in Section 2.1.
-Section 3 develops an alternative forwarding algorithm (for OSPF/IS-IS) that does not require a large forwarding table at interior nodes.
+This section describes the forwarding table structure and forwarding algorithm corresponding to our canonical choice of hash function and path subsequence made in Section II-A. Section III develops an alternative forwarding algorithm (for OSPF/IS-IS) that does not require a large forwarding table at interior nodes.

 IP forwarding tables essentially contain two-tuple entries of the form [destination prefix, outgoing interface].
-A longest-prefix-match lookup procedure is employed.
+A longestprefix-match lookup procedure is employed.
 At upgraded routers we propose to use four-tuple entries of the form [destination prefix, incoming PathID, outgoing interface, outgoing PathID].
 The "incoming PathID" field represents the hash of the explicit path from the current router to the destination prefix.
 The "outgoing PathID" field is the hash of the corresponding path suffix from the next upgraded router to the destination.

 An upgraded router first matches the destination IP address using the longest prefix match, followed by an exact match of the PathID for that destination.
 If matched, the incoming PathID in the packet is replaced by the outgoing PathID, and the packet is sent to the outgoing interface.
 If an exact match is not found (i.e. errant hash value in packet), then the hash value in the packet is set to zero, and the packet is sent on the default path (i.e. shortest path in OSPF/IS-IS or default policy route in BGP-4).
-The hash value may also be set to zero if the next-hop is the destination itself, or there are no upgraded routers in the path specified by the incoming PathID.
+The hash value may also be set to zero if the nexthop is the destination itself, or there are no upgraded routers in the path specified by the incoming PathID.
 A non-upgraded router simply ignores the PathID field and forwards the packet on the shortest path.
-The global PathIDs may be computed at each router with minor modifications to OSPF LSAs (See Section 4).
+Observe that this procedure is a hybrid of IP longest prefix match and label swapping used in MPLS (or ATM) networks.
+A key difference is our use of globally known PathIDs instead of locally meaningful MPLS labels.
+The global PathIDs may be computed at each router with minor modifications to OSPF LSAs (See Section IV), avoiding an explicit out-of-band signaling protocol.